Ashoka Canada Team

 Ana joined Ashoka in the spring of 2013 as an intern and quickly moved forward to the Administration and Finance Associate position at the Toronto office.
 For many years Ana has been working to raise environmental awareness in Canada and around the globe.
 Her interest for the environment did not only define her academic path but also drove her to move to Canada and work with numerous environmental organizations throughout the years.
 Merging her passions, Ana is currently completing her M.A. in Disaster and Emergency Management at Royal Roads University and holds a B.A. in Human Environment from Concordia University and an International Development Certificate from the University of British Columbia.

-Durka Kumarathasan, Communications & Program Associate, Ashoka Canada
+Durka Kumarathasan, Manager of Communications & Engagement, Ashoka Canada

-Durka is the Communications and Program Associate at Ashoka.
-She joined Ashoka as an intern in March 2012 after becoming captivated by Ashoka's entrepreneurial approch to systemic social change.
+Durka joined Ashoka as an intern in March 2012 after becoming captivated by Ashoka's entrepreneurial approch to systemic social change.
 While at Ashoka, she has supported the Venture process through research, helped coordinate the Be a Changemaker Challenge and strengthen Ashoka Canada's online communications.
 Prior to Ashoka, Durka has worked to facilatate violence prevention, conflict resolution and literacy programs for at-risk and newcomer youth in her community.
 She has also worked as a researcher on corporate citizenship at the University of Toronto and public policies related to the financial sector at the Ontario Ministry of Finance.
 Durka holds a Bachelor of Business Administration from the University of Toronto.

 Alex Audet, Ashoka BC Integrator, Ashoka Canada